Navid200/xDrip/docs/How-to-follow.md

 <br/>

 ### **Nightscout Follower** (needs internet)
 This requires Nightscout to be [set up](./Nightscout_page.md).
-After Nightscout has been set up, enter the required [settings](./Nightscout-Settings.md) in xDrip so that the master xDrip starts uploading to Nightscout.
+After Nightscout has been set up, you need to set up your uploader.
+If xDrip is your uploader, these are the required [settings](./Nightscout-Settings.md).

 These are the [follower instructions](./Follow/FollowNightscout.md).
 <br/>